Home Majors Agricultural Engineering

-Agricultural Engineering Degree
+Agricultural Engineering

 Students study how engineering principles apply to agricultural production, including irrigation systems, food processing equipment, precision farming technology, and bioenergy systems.
 Graduates typically pursue careers designing farm equipment, developing food processing systems, working in biofuels, and consulting on water resource management.
 This niche engineering field combines strong earning potential with impact on global food production.

-What Agricultural Engineering Graduates Do
+What Agricultural Engineering graduates do

 Your career will likely begin with hands-on technical work.
 You might spend your days in an office using CAD software to design efficient irrigation systems, out in the field testing automated harvesting equipment, or in a lab developing new food processing techniques.
 This is where you’ll apply engineering principles directly to agricultural challenges.